robinrendle/robinrendle.com/notes/several-short-sentences-about-writing.md

 ---
 layout: layouts/note.njk
-title: Several short sentences on writing
+title: Several short sentences about writing
 date: 2026-06-21T16:44:58-07:00
 city: San Francisco
 country: California
-extract:
+extract: The relentless exploration of possibilities...
 ---

 This is the sort of book I usually hate.
 By law books about writing are so desperate to explain the world to me that I struggle to keep my eyes open.
 I don’t have much patience when I feel someone’s talking down to me, with them having figured the universe out already.
 Isn’t it always more exciting when a writer is on the tip of their toes just a half step ahead of you?
 When you’re invited to participate rather than being yelled at?

-Verlyn Klinkenborg’s _Several short sentences on writing_ slips into that mode from time to time but has enough useful advice to recommend it.
+Verlyn Klinkenborg’s _Several short sentences about writing_ slips into that mode from time to time but has enough useful advice to recommend it.
 Like this first banger:

 > A writer’s real work is the endless winnowing of sentences,
 > The relentless exploration of possibilities...